NarrynA

 Photographer: Thomas Browne or Thomas Bock

-Mary Boyes was born in Hobart in 1835, and died 1 August 1853 as a result of burns, fifteen days before her father.
+Mary Boyes was born in Hobart in 1835, and died 1 August 1853 of Scarlet Fever, fifteen days before her father.

 Donor: Miss M Boyes